kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - AddSingleton() uses application lifetime (always uses the same static instance)
 - AddTransient() re-instantiates the dependency each time it is requested (injected), this is recommended for stateless lightweight dependencies

-## Configuration files & environment variables:
+## 9. Configuration files and environment variables:
 - We can use the appSettings.json file to store and access configuration information
 - We can also scope this file for different environments, by naming the file like appSettings.Production.json
 - The scoped file, when running in that environment, overrides the regular appSettings.json file